arfc/osier/paper/paper.md

 1. The first argument must be a list of `osier.Technology` objects.
 2. The second argument must be the results from an `osier.DispatchModel`.
-But this may be a simple placeholder with a default value of `None` as shown below.
+But this may be a simple placeholder with a default value of `None`.
-3. The function must return a numerical value.
+3. The function must return a single numerical value.
-4. The final (implicit) requirement, is that all `osier.Technology` objects possess the attribute being optimized.
+4. The final requirement, is that all `osier.Technology` objects possess the attribute being optimized.

 These two features acknowledge that a modeler cannot know *a priori* all possible objectives or parameters of interest.
-Allowing users to define their own objectives and modify technology objects (or simply build their own by inheriting from the `osier.Technology` class) accounts for this limitation and expands the potential for incorporating localized preferences.Lastly, in order to account for unmodeled or unmodelable objectives, `osier` extends the conventional MGA algorithm into N-dimensions by using a farthest-first-traversal in the design space.
+Allowing users to define their own objectives and modify technology objects (or simply build their own by inheriting from the `osier.Technology` class) accounts for this limitation and expands the potential for incorporating localized preferences.
+Lastly, in order to account for unmodeled or unmodelable objectives, `osier` extends the conventional MGA algorithm into N-dimensions by using a farthest-first-traversal in the design space.